A Lorentz-violating low-energy model for the bilayer Graphene: The application in hydrodynamics

 Applying this solution in \eqref{sol1}, we obtain

 which implies, for $p^{\mu} \neq 0$, into the equations

 where $\omega^\rho = \epsilon^{\mu \nu \rho} \, \partial_\mu \beta_\nu $ is the thermal vorticity vector, and $\beta=T^{-1}$ is the inverse of the temperature.
-The equations (\ref{beta}) and (\ref{newsol}) are independents, and set the equilibrium conditions for a $(1+2)$-dimension system under presence of a Lorentz violation and constant electromagnetic field.
+The equations (\ref{beta}) and (\ref{newsol}) are independent, and set the equilibrium conditions for a $(1+2)$-dimension system under the presence of a Lorentz violation and constant electromagnetic field.
 The solution for eq. \eqref{newsol} is given by :

-with $(\beta_0)_\mu$ and $\omega_0^\lambda$ constants and
+with $(\beta_0)_\mu$ and $\omega_0^\lambda$ constants, and

 where $\alpha_{0}$ is an integration constant.
-The effect of the external electromagnetic field does not bring any new feature beyond the well-known Joule current, so one focus in the LSV contribution.
-The solution for the fugacity $\alpha(x)$ implies the existence of a chemical affinity in the $I$- layer given by $(A_I)_i \propto - \partial_i \mu_I = - I t_0\epsilon_{ij } (\omega_0)_j$ (with $i = x,y$ the spacial coordinates) which means that, based on the Onsager reciprocal relations, it will generate a current perpendicular to the constant vortex vector $(\omega_0)_i $, is proportional to the interplane neatest-neighbor hopping integral $t_0$ and with the signs $(+)$ and $(-)$ for the upper and lower layer, respectively.
-One can interpret the result such that one can affirm the interaction between the Lorentz violating parameter and the thermal vorticity generates an anomalous current with opposite sign in each layer of the BLG.
-The total current is given by :
+The effect of the external electromagnetic field does not bring any new feature beyond the well-known Joule current, so one focuses on the LSV contribution.
+The solution for the fugacity $\alpha(x)$ implies the existence of a chemical affinity \cite{Kondepudi} in the $I$- layer given by $(A_I)_i \propto - \partial_i \alpha_I = - I t_0\epsilon_{ij } (\omega_0)_j$ (with $i = x,y$ the spacial coordinates) which means that, based on the Onsager reciprocal relations, it will generate a current perpendicular to the constant vortex vector $(\omega_0)_i $, will be proportional to the interplane neatest-neighbor hopping integral $t_0$ and with the signs $(+)$ and $(-)$ for the upper and lower layer, respectively.